-3. Loan Loss Reserves for a Homeownership Purchase program of the Recipient assistance), the Recipient must evidence a commitment via a resolution of the Recipient's Board of Directors for the Project for Purchase program collectively.
+If the Loan Loss Reserves will be used in support of a Project for Purchase that is a program of the Recipient (i.e., a Homeownership Purchase program, such as mortgage lending or down-payment assistance), the Recipient must evidence a commitment via a resolution of the Recipient's Board of Directors for the Project for Purchase program collectively.
 This process will be used in the event the Project is not owned/sponsored by a limited partnership, limited liability company, or other separate legal entity.